Speakeasy Logo

 TypeScript SDK Default Error Handling

-To improve the DX for the end user of the SDK, it is recommended to have named error classes for certain types of errors eg UnauthorizedError, NotFoundError, etc. It is also common for APIs to return structured JSON errors for 4XX responses.
+To improve the DX for the end user of the SDK, it is recommended to have named error classes with structured schemas for specific error types (e.g., BadRequestError, UnauthorizedError, NotFoundError).
+APIs commonly return structured JSON errors for 4XX responses.
 Here is an example of how to configure this in an OpenAPI document:

 Note, defining 5XX responses is generally not recommended as the server is not always in control of the response.
 If a JSON schema is specified for a 5XX response and the response doesn’t match the schema, the SDK will raise a SDKValidationError.